iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.clevelandclinic___12.10.01.005_01/report.md

 > Convenient...
 Fast... & the nurse practitioner was knowledgeable and polite<br> :date: __2021-02-28 21:47:30__

 > Great it cuts a lot of time out sitting in the doctor's office<br> :date: __2021-02-26 21:03:33__

-> Was a great experience.
-No issues with technology.
-Dr was clear and no lag issues.
-Will use it again.<br> :date: __2021-02-23 14:03:16__